Preventive Maintenance Top 10 Checklist for Vehicles & Equipment

 Preventive Maintenance is a Great Investment

 Rather than thinking of preventive maintenance as an expense, think of it as an investment in your business’s future.
 It saves you money by reducing costly breakdowns, extending the life of your equipment, and ensuring your tools and vehicles are ready to go when you need them.
 Yet, most small and medium-sized field service companies do a poor job of tracking preventive maintenance tasks, completing them, or both.
-It only makes sense that if you’ve put a lot of money into your equipment—you want to make sure you get the most out of it!

 What exactly is preventive maintenance anyway?
 Sure, everyone knows about filter and oil changes, rotating tires, and consumables like brakes and wipers.
 But what about the other things that often go overlooked?
 Here is a checklist of the Top 10 Preventive Maintenance Best Practices for Vehicles and Equipment.

-Preventive Maintenance Adds YEARS to Your Vehicles
+Preventive Maintenance Adds YEARS to an Asset’s Lifetime

 On the flip side, neglecting regular maintenance often results in breakdowns that cost way more than just the repair bills.
 Downtime means missed jobs, lost revenue, and unhappy customers.
 Fixing that frayed belt costs way less than a tow truck and the aggravation of trying to shuffle jobs around to make up for the out-of-commission truck.